Individual layer

 Pending canonical scoring — paired with Estate Tax Prepayment Plan.

-Estate-tax revenue at the v10.4 bracket structure is meaningfully larger than today's IRS Form 706 receipts because (a) the brackets price very-large estates more heavily (32/37/42% topping at 42% above $250M), (b) capital-gains-at-death has already taxed the lifetime appreciation (52% top), (c) accession tax on the heir's lifetime receipts (15/20/25%) and GST on direct skips (flat 35%) close the heir-side and skip-side routes, and (d) the estate-vehicle closures (GRATs, ILITs, FLP discounts, dynasty-trust deemed-accession) prevent the routing that today moves wealth out of the base.
+Estate-tax revenue at the v10.9 bracket structure is meaningfully larger than today's IRS Form 706 receipts because (a) the brackets price very-large estates more heavily (30/34/38% topping at 38% above $250M), (b) capital-gains-at-death has already taxed the lifetime appreciation (52% top), (c) the flat 5% accession stamp on the heir's lifetime receipts and the derived ≈39.0% GST on direct skips close the heir-side and skip-side routes, and (d) the estate-vehicle closures (GRATs, ILITs, FLP discounts, dynasty-trust deemed-accession) prevent the routing that today moves wealth out of the base.
 The combined four-instrument architecture produces effective long-run capture on accumulated wealth substantially above today's ~17% effective rate, but well below any single nominal top rate because the estate tax prepayment paid during life reduces the at-transfer balance and the instruments work in sequence.

 See tax ladder · fiscal scoring